Multi-level marketing: Participants

-The overwhelming majority of MLM participants participate at either an insignificant or nil net profit.
-A study of 27 MLM schemes found that on average, 99.6% of participants lost money.
+The overwhelming majority of MLM participants—99.6% of participants, according to one study—lose money.
 Indeed, the largest proportion of participants must operate at a net loss (after expenses are deducted) so that the few individuals in the uppermost level of the MLM pyramid can derive their significant earnings.
 Said earnings are then emphasized by the MLM company to all other participants to encourage their continued participation at a continuing financial loss.

 Companies

 Many MLM companies generate billions of dollars in annual revenue and hundreds of millions of dollars in annual profit.
-However, profits accrue to the detriment of the majority of the company's constituent workforce (the MLM participants).
+However, profits accrue to the detriment of most of the company's constituent workforce (the MLM participants).
 Only some of the profits are then shared with individual participants at the top of the MLM distributorship pyramid.
 The earnings of those top few participants are emphasized and championed at company seminars and conferences, thus creating the illusion that participants in the MLM can become financially successful.
 This is then advertised by the MLM company to recruit more distributors in the MLM with an unrealistic anticipation of earning margins which are in reality merely theoretical and statistically improbable.

 Although an MLM company holds out those few top individual participants as evidence of how participation in the MLM could lead to success, the MLM business model depends on the failure of the overwhelming majority of all other participants, through the injecting of money from their own pockets, so that it can become the revenue and profit of the MLM company, of which the MLM company shares only a small proportion with a few individuals at the top of the MLM participant pyramid.
 Other than the few at the top, participants provide nothing more than their own financial loss for the company's own profit and the profit of the top few individual participants.